colev1/portfolio-site/README.md

 ## Description

-A one page portfolio application that displays some of my past projects and contact information.
+A single-page application that displays some of my previous projects that I completed, as well as my links for my GitHub, LinkedIn, and some contact information.

 ## Tech Stack
 - React
 - Sass
+- Router